Microsoft/azure-docs.pt-pt/articles/iot-dps/quick-setup-auto-provision-rm.md

     Siga as instruções para se autenticar com o código e inicie sessão na sua conta do Azure através de um browser.

 2. Se tiver várias subscrições do Azure, iniciar sessão no Azure dá-lhe acesso a todas as contas do Azure associadas às suas credenciais.
-Use o seguinte [comando para listar as contas do Azure][lnk-az-account-command] disponíveis para uso:
+Use the following [command to list the Azure accounts][lnk-az-account-command] available for you to use:

     ```azurecli
     az account list